ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 ## Opacity {#opacity}

-UUIDs SHOULD be treated as opaque values and implementations SHOULD NOT examine the bits in a UUID.
-However, inspectors MAY refer to {{variant_field}} and {{version_field}} when required to determine UUID version and variant.

-As general guidance, we recommend not parsing UUID values unnecessarily, and instead treating them as opaquely as possible.
-Although application-specific concerns could of course require some degree of introspection (e.g., to examine the variant, version or perhaps the timestamp of a UUID), the advice here is to avoid this or other parsing unless absolutely necessary.
+As general guidance, it is recommend to avoid parsing UUID values unnecessarily, and instead treating UUIDs as opaquely as possible.
+Although application-specific concerns could of course require some degree of introspection (e.g., to examine the {{variant_field}}, {{version_field}} or perhaps the timestamp of a UUID), the advice here is to avoid this or other parsing unless absolutely necessary.
 Applications typically tend to be simpler, more interoperable, and perform better, when this advice is followed.